Solid design principles for all instructional design initiatives.

 Why are these useful in learning design?

-Another common issue with learning design was the high concentration of the demonstration principle (such as an instructor presenting content or an online course that’s content rather than action orientated).
+Another common issue with learning design was over reliance on the demonstration principle (such as an instructor presenting content or an online course that’s content rather than action orientated).
 This over reliance on demonstration results in limited activation and practice opportunities for the learner.
 According to Merrill, success is impeded if one or more of the principles are omitted from your learning design.

-Effective design therefore is achieved if it is centred around real-world problems and include all four phases of instruction.
+Effective design therefore is achieved if it is centred around real-world problems and includes all four phases of instruction.

 How are the principles used in the real world?